mirage335/DockerApp/README.md

 * Application directory naming must follow the naming convention container[-image][-base] .
 * Unique names are required for all application container/image combinations, even if different bases are used.
 * Characters not allowed by filename (ie. :/) may be used through an accompanying "ops" script.
 Consider unimportant-hello:mirage335_debian_jessie-mirage335/debian:jessie .
+* Specifying identical base/image names should result in the container being directly based, without an intermediate image.
+Doing so may complicate committng and backing up container changes.

 # FutureWork